What is DUI? Atlanta DUI Attorney Explains Georgia DUI Laws

 - The DUI case evaluation and FREE lawyer consultation near me applies to all Georgia operating while intoxicated cases;

-- Our law firm is interested in FIGHTING the case, not pleading guilty, and have our client go to jail for even a day or suffer DUI penalties.
+- Our law firm near me is interested in FIGHTING the case, not pleading guilty, and have our client go to jail for even a day or suffer DUI penalties.
 This philosophy is equally applicable to ALL offenses, such as a second offense DUI, DUI 3rd offense or a first lifetime DWI-DUI.

 - The FREE PDF copy of Mr. Head’s 430-page DUI book will guide, support and educate you on DUI terminology and court-related terms, so that you learn this inside information about defending a DUI-DWI;